Supersymmetric ground states of 3d $\mathcal{N}=4$ SUSY gauge theories and Heisenberg Algebras: Appendix

 Thus, we can conclude that whenever

-and the intersection is not empty, there is a contribution to the class of $\mathcal{F}_{d-1}^b \cdot \mathcal{E}_d^a$ coming from the diagonal that is not compensated by anything in $\mathcal{E}_{d+1}^a \cdot \mathcal{F}_d^b$.
-Since this can happen only if $a=b$ ($\mathcal{C}_\Sigma^a$ and $\mathcal{D}_\Sigma^b$ being dual basis), we obtain~\eqref{rel3} up to relative signs.
+and the intersection is not empty, there is a contribution to the class of $\mathcal{E}_{n+1}^a \cdot \mathcal{F}_n^b$ coming from the diagonal that is not compensated by anything in $\mathcal{F}_{n-1}^b \cdot \mathcal{E}_n^a$.
+Since this can happen only if $a=b$ (given the ordering of the basis $\mathcal{C}_\Sigma^a$ and $\mathcal{D}_\Sigma^b$), we obtain~\eqref{rel3} up to relative signs.
 The signs can be fixed by taking into account how the above isomorphism~\eqref{iso1} changes orientations.
 The first two relations~\eqref{rel1}~\eqref{rel2} are similar but simpler, so we omit the details.